 - Almost all Americans do not get the 8 hours of sleep recommended every night.
-It is important to make sure to get the right amount of sleep this time of year.
+It is essential to make sure to get the right amount of sleep this time of year.

 - Medications may cause drowsiness, whether it is prescription or over the counter.
-It is important to know the side effects of any medications.
-Even something as simple as an over the counter allergy medication, know if it causes drowsiness.
+It is essential to know the side effects of any drugs.
+Even something as simple as an over the counter allergy medication, see if it causes drowsiness.

 - Take breaks if driving long distances.
 Take a 15 or 20-minute nap whether driving a short or long distance.

-- Make certain to have sunglasses in the vehicle.
+- Make sure to have sunglasses in the vehicle.
 This time of year, the sun rises and sets at different times than in spring and summer months.
-This can cause sun blindness when driving.
-In addition, the sun is lower than it has been in recent months, putting the sun at a different angle when driving.
+This time can cause sun blindness when driving.
+Also, the sun is lower than it has been in recent months, putting the sun at a different angle when driving.

 - Do not drink before driving even for a short or long distance.

 Most of all, people must be mindful of their surroundings.
 Also, drivers must consider that others perhaps were not so prepared to be on the roads with the difference in hours and light.
 Hence, those enlightened motorists have to pick up the slack and surround their vehicles with a cushion of space.